HL7/davinci-crd/input/pagecontent/hooks.md

 The following sections describe the hooks covered by this implementation guide as well as setting conformance expectations related to those hooks.

-§hook-20^crd-client^exchange:Where profiles are provided in a table for the hook sections below, CRD clients **SHALL** ensure that data included in the hook invocation complies with the listed profiles.§  §hook-21^crd-server^processing:CRD servers **SHALL NOT** depend on data not covered by the identified profiles in order to return valid coverage-information responses.§
+<a name="FHIR-55850"> </a>§hook-20^crd-client^exchange:The body of hook invocations **SHALL** conform to the [CRD CDSHooks Request logical model.
+Additionally, profiles are provided in a table for the hook sections below.§  §hook-20^crd-client^exchange:CRD clients **SHALL** ensure that data included in the hook invocation complies with the listed profiles.§  §hook-21^crd-server^processing:CRD servers **SHALL NOT** depend on data not covered by the identified profiles in order to return valid coverage-information responses.§

 </div>